 Visiting Westminster Abbey

-This post is an overview of visiting Westminster Abbey, with tips on how to get here, which tours you should take and tips for discounts on tickets, with a tip on how to get in for free!
+This post is an overview of Westminster Abbey tours, with tips on how to get here and tips for discounts on tickets, with a tip on how to get in for free!
 Famous the world over, Westminster Abbey has seen over 16 royal weddings (Wills and Kate, anyone?), is the burial location of 17 monarchs, has held globally watched events (such as the funeral of Lady Diana Spencer), and is also home to the United Kingdom’s Tomb of the Unknown Warrior.
 One of the jewels in London’s crown, Westminster Abbey is a must-visit for history lovers and those who enjoy a touch of royalty!

 Be sure to check out our tour of Westminster!